nagyatka/pandabase/src/PandaBase/Documentation/v1.0/init-connection.md

 # How to use Connection

-Connection object is a PDO wrapper and provide
+Connection is a PDO wrapper (all PDO function is callable) and provides a modified fetchAssoc and fetchAll methods.

 ### Get connection
 ```php